 For me, the stock 25mm produced good results but the 10mm was dim and I was disappointed with the clarity of what I was seeing.

-I did consider going down the conventional path of getting a few, mid range or better eyepieces in the 6, 8, 12, 15, 20mm range but in the end I took a totally different path and chose a Zoom eyepiece.
+I did consider going down the conventional path of getting a few, mid range (like BST Starguiders) or better eyepieces in the 4.5, 6, 8, 12, 15, 20mm range but in the end, I took a totally different path and chose a zoom eyepiece.

 “With my 200P I have a 50X to 338X magnification range”

 With all optics, you get what you pay for.
 If you buy a very cheap zoom eyepiece, don’t expect it to perform anything like as well as a single eyepiece.
 I did consider a good budget zoom eyepiece like the Celestron 8-24mm or the Svbony SV 188P.
 At twice the cost, the Baader Hyperion IV zoom and Barlow combo is not a budget option but considering this is an all in one option you may be saving money in the long run.
-With bright, sharp, crisp images, a “widefield” AFOV ~70 @ 8mm, 2” mode with camera threads, Barlow friendly, comfortable eye relief with no blackouts or beaning it is considered the best zoom on the market and get superlative reviews.
+With bright, sharp, crisp images, a “widefield” AFOV ~70 @ 8mm, 2” mode with camera threads, Barlow friendly, comfortable eye relief with no blackouts or beaning it gets great reviews.

 I cannot praise the Baader Hyperion IV zoom and Barlow combination highly enough.
 It has made a massive difference to my observing in terms of what I can see and the convenience of my observing.
 The only other ocular I have is a 2″ Revelation/ GSO 42mm wide (65°) angle.
-It is ideal for targeting and looking a wide field objects.
-So with the 2″ supplied adapter fitted, I now no longer use 1.25″ eyepieces.
+It is ideal for targeting and observing wide field objects.
+With the 2″ supplied adapter fitted, I now no longer use 1.25″ eyepieces.
+Note that with the Barlow and supplied 2” extender, in order to achieve focus, the eyepiece needs to be withdrawn about 5mm.
+Therefore I have purchased an additional shorter 2” extender which has solved this issue.

 It may seem strange to spend half a much on an eyepiece as I did on my telescope but I am so glad I did just that.